Code4HR/explore/readme.md

 _Explore: Hampton Roads_ is a frontend web application sourced by the [hercules API](https://github.com/Code4HR/hercules).

 The project was the Best In Show winner at the fall 2015 Hack to Help Hampton Roads hackathon, organized by Dominion Enterprises & Code for Hampton Roads.
 DE donated $15,000 to Code for America to help usher this project into a useful production system.

 #The Vision

-_Explore: Hampton Roads_ will allow users to view and interact with data specific to their community.  _Explore: Hampton Roads_ will be sourced with Crime, School, and Housing data allowing users to..
+_Explore: Hampton Roads_ will allow users to view and interact with data specific to their community.
+_Explore: Hampton Roads_ will be sourced with School, Census, and Crime data allowing users to..

 * Collect data from different sources into one, easily accessible location
 * See how different data sources interact for deeper insights